 The effects and usage of Palm Oil

-Indonesia is being deforested faster than any other country in the world, and it has everything to do with one product: palm oil.
-Large areas of tropical forests and other ecosystems with high conservation values have been cleared to make room for oil palm plantations, essentially killing the biodiversity of the ecosystems that they replace.
+Indonesia is being deforested faster than any other country in the world.
+This has everything to do with palm oil.
+Large areas of tropical forests and other ecosystems have been cleared to make room for palm oil plantations.
+As a result, killing the biodiversity of the ecosystems that they replace.

 Palm Oil is used in around 50% of products consumers purchase and used daily.
-The derivatives of palm oil otherwise known as fractions of the oil are used in the manufacture of pre-packaged food, cosmetics, cleaning products, hair care, soaps and personal care items.
-Palm Wax is used in the manufacture of candles.
+Known as fractions of the oil, the derivatives of palm oil are used in pre-packaged food, cosmetics, cleaning products, hair care, soaps and more.
+Candles are manufactured with Palm Wax.

 The food industry is responsible for 72% worldwide usage of palm oil.

-Clearing rainforests to make way for plantations has taken a heavy toll on local communities, destroyed natural habitats for endangered species, and become a critical factor in climate change.
-Replacing natural forests with palm oil plantations vastly diminishes the ability of vegetation to capture and store carbon dioxide.
-It’s estimated that deforestation contributes up to 20 percent of global warming.
+Clearing rain forests has taken a heavy toll on local communities and has become a critical factor in climate change.
+Also as a result, destroyed natural habitats for endangered species.
+Replacing natural forests with palm oil plantations vastly diminishes vegetation to capture and store carbon dioxide.
+Therefore, it is estimated that deforestation contributes up to 20 percent of global warming.

 About Palm Oil Investigations (POI)

-Founded in 2013, POI is a voluntary not-for-profit organisation focused on raising awareness and educating us on the impacts of unregulated Palm Oil production and how often it is used in every day household products.
-The aim of the organisation is to educate consumers on how to identify palm oil content in products and inform consumers about the certification status used in such products.
-By finding, investigating and exposing products that hide palm oil as an ingredient to consumers, POI is helping us to make better choices.
+Founded in 2013 POI is a voluntary not-for-profit organisation focused on raising awareness.
+They provide education on the impacts of unregulated Palm Oil production and how often it is used in every day household products.
+The aim of the organisation is to educate consumers on how to identify palm oil content in products and about the certification status used in such products.
+POI is helping us to make better choices by investigating and exposing products that hide palm oil as an ingredient to consumers.

 To find out more about POI and the amazing work they do, go to their website.